lyxal/Lyxal/README.md

 An array programming language designed in 2026.
 APL's ideas are genuinely good; the notation has just been a barrier since 1966.
 Valiance tries to fix that.

 ### [Luminespire](https://github.com/Vyxal/Luminespire)
-A code golf explanation assistant for code golfing.
+A code golf explanation assistant for answers on the code golf stack exchange.
+Lining up non-single-width characters can be very difficult.
+This tool makes it a breeze.

 ### [WatchScribe](https://github.com/lyxal/WatchScribe)
 A spam-fighting tool for StackExchange.
 Automates pattern detection so moderators can spend time on cases that actually need a person.